E2110/Biped-Robot-Prototype/README.md

 Anyways this project is about a thin and simple robot that can't walk.
 We will teach it to walk.
 How?
 Through C++ and ROS.
 Each part of the robot will have it's own floder where we explain the code associated with that part.

 Shoutout to the two previous groups that worked on this project.
-Most of the information and explanation in the earlier stages of the repository will be gathered from their theises.
+Most of the information and explanation in the earlier stages of the repository will be gathered from their theses.